City-of-Helsinki/youth-membership-ui/README.md

 Creates new translation message files based on current version of translation source and overwrites existing files with them.

+### `yarn browser-test:ci`

+The `ci` variant of `browser-test` is ran against a headless browser, making it suitable for CI environments.

+Browser tests are configured to run in Travis against the cron event with the `browser-test:ci` command.
+Cron is configured to run once a day.

 ## Setting up development environment locally with docker

 ### Set tunnistamo hostname